elastisys/compliantkubernetes/docs/operator-manual/common.md

 ### Settling

 !!!important
-    Leave sufficient time for the system to settle, e.g., request TLS certificates from LetsEncrypt, perhaps as much as 20 minutes.
+    Leave sufficient time for the system to settle, e.g., request TLS certificates from Let's Encrypt, perhaps as much as 20 minutes.

 Check if all helm charts succeeded.